 Why does this not apply to your access control system?

 - Companies rely on self-regulating mechanisms.
-When you lose your keycard or are unsure about it’s usage, you just cut it off like an old credit card and get a new one (although when this happens, it might be too late).
+When someone lose's theiryour keycard or are unsure about it’s usage, you just cut it off like an old credit card and get a new one (although when this happens, it might be too late).

 - A picture is printed on the keycard.
-As previously mentioned, Google’s CIO Ben Fried purely is a fan of key cards because they provide a layer of visibility - making it possible for security guards to match the picture on your ID with your face.
-Yes, adding security guards to your office entrance is a way to prevent burglaries.
-Then, what do you truly need the key card for?
+As previously mentioned, Google’s CIO Ben Fried is a fan of key cards solely because they provide a layer of visibility for security guards to match the picture on your ID with your face.
+However security guards kind of defeat the purpose of keycards anyway!